patrickleboutillier/jcscpu-hw/jcsdemo/README.md

 * co => _CO_

 ### zero(A) => (zero)
-"zero" connects the inputs and the outputs with an ZERO circuit (page XX).
+"zero" connects the inputs and the outputs with an ZERO circuit (page 84).
 * A = _SW[7:0]_
 * zero = _Z_

 ### bus1(A, bit1) => (B)
-"bus1" connects the inputs and the output with an BUS1 circuit (page XX).
+"bus1" connects the inputs and the output with an BUS1 circuit (page 90).
 * A = _SW[7:0]_
 * bit1 => _CI_
 * B => _LD[7:0]_